Eslorex/Toggle-Variable-Visibility-in-Unity-Inspector/README.md

 # ToggleVariableVisibility for ANY script

-- Toggles Variables Visibility in Unity Inspector and works for ANY script.
+- Toggles Variables Visibility in Unity Inspector and works for ANY script in Unity.

 - Import the files
 - Define a public bool showVariable to toggle visibility of the variables that has the [HideInInspector] attribute.
 Basically just put [HideInInspector] attribute before the variable if you want to toggle its visibility.